jgomezselles/hermes/docker/README.md

 This folder contains the dockerfiles used in this project to generate the images.

-* `base/Dockerfile`: base alpine docker image with dependencies
+* `base/Dockerfile`: base fedora docker image with dependencies
-* `Dockerfile`: alpine image with hermes inside
+* `Dockerfile`: fedora image with hermes inside
 * `server-mock/Dockerfile`: golang alpine image with an http/2 (h2c) server

 ## Building